 Our business was founded in 1986 as a single retail store in Midvale, Utah.
-Today, we operate 103 stores in 27 states, totaling approximately 4.1 million gross square feet.
-During fiscal year 2019, we increased our gross square footage by 13.6% through the opening and acquisition of an aggregate of eleven stores.
-We opened the following three locations during fiscal year 2019:
+Today, we operate 112 stores in 27 states, totaling approximately 4.5 million gross square feet.
+During fiscal year 2020, we increased our gross square footage by 8.7% through the opening and acquisition of an aggregate of ten store locations.